codylane/centos5-bash-syslog/README.md

 Thanks to https://github.com/migrantgeek/bash-syslog.git for the helpful information.

-* I reviewed the patch file from the github repository below, added it to /usr/src/redhat/SOURCES
+* I reviewed the patch file from the github repository above, added it to /usr/src/redhat/SOURCES
 * diffed the spec found in the github repoistory and the one from the SRPM /usr/src/redhat/SPECS/bash.spec
 * Ensured there were no security concerns
-* Using the diff results found in the github repository vs the spec file /usr/src/redhat/SPECS/bash.spec.
+* Using the diff results found in the github repository vs the SRPM spec file /usr/src/redhat/SPECS/bash.spec.
 I manually updated/added information I cared about to /usr/src/redhat/SPECS/bash.spec.
 Here is the resulting diff.
 ```
 [root@rpmbuild5 SPECS]# diff -Naur /usr/src/redhat/SPECS/bash.spec bash.spec
 --- /usr/src/redhat/SPECS/bash.spec	2013-06-27 02:43:12.000000000 -0600